jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/2025 MCHA Budget Project Categories.md

 		- example: https://www.amazon.com.au/LED-Trailer-Marker-Surface-Waterproof/dp/B08FXWXJZR?gQT=2&th=1
 	- loom changes
 - HIP
-	- MSD
-	- Ready to Move and TSSI
-		- change 12 pin CEN DT to 18 pin AT
-			- to accommodate for IMD, BMS, and AMBER_SWITCHED_GND
+	- change all naming of HVD to MSD on schematic and enclosure
 	- HV connector interlock
 - TSAL_DISCHARGE
-	- Ready to Move and TSSI
+	- Correct schematic documentation and change all naming of red to amber
 - LVD
 	- move to top plate
 		- looms to connect LVD to Lid